OUR TEAM

 Howard A. Kahn

 Howard A. Kahn served for over 14 years as CEO of L.A.
 Care Health Plan, the nation’s largest publicly operated health plan.
-In addition, Howard served as a senior executive at CIGNA International, Aetna, and was the founding president and CEO of the $1 billion California Wellness Foundation.
-Currently, Howard is chair of Physicians for a Healthy California, and is a board member with Charles Drew University School of Medicine, RAND Health, and Good Hope Medical Foundation.
-Howard studied at Harvard College and holds a B.A. degree from University of California, Berkeley and M.A. from the University of Minnesota’s Humphrey Institute.
+In addition, Howard served as a senior executive at CIGNA International, Aetna, and was the founding president and CEO of the $1 billion California Wellness Foundation, and the founding CEO of the Health Plan of San Mateo.
+Currently, Howard is chair of Physicians for a Healthy California and chair of philanthropy for the Good Hope Medical Foundation.
+He recently completed his term as a Board member of Charles R Drew University and RAND Health.
+Howard attended Harvard College and holds a B.A. degree from University of California, Berkeley, and M.A. from the University of Minnesota’s Humphrey Institute.

 Frederic “Ric” Marx